Ascend/tools_1/ais-bench_workload/tool/ais_infer/README_EN.md

 - profiler is a set of acl_json configuration solidified into the program, and the generated profiling data is saved in the profiler folder of the output path
 - dump is a group of acl_json configuration solidified into the program, and the generated dump data is saved in the profiler folder of the output path
 - acl_ json_path has a higher priority than profiler and dump. when set together,  with acl_ json_path shall prevail
 - the output parameter must be used with the profiler parameter or dump parameter.
-It indicates the output path.
-Profiler and dump can be used separately, but cannot be enabled at the same time
+It indicates the output path
+- profiler and dump can be used separately, but cannot be enabled at the same time

 ```bash
 python3.7.5 ais_infer.py --model ./resnet50_v1_bs1_fp32.om --acl_json_path ./acl.json